kkkHoon/gcp_cicd_test/README.md

 ### Done!

 # +) Deploy to the Compute Engine
+1. Enable "Compute instance administrator(v1) (Compute 인스턴스 관리자(v1))" on the Cloud Build > Setting

-1. Go to the directory that has the source code for the `remote-builder` Docker image:
+2. Go to the directory that has the source code for the `remote-builder` Docker image:

    ```sh
    $ cd cloud-builders-community/remote-builder
    ```

-2. build the 'remote-builder':
+3. build the 'remote-builder':

    ```sh
    $ gcloud builds submit --config=cloudbuild.yaml .
    ```

-3. Check 'remote-builder' is build successfully
+4. Check 'remote-builder' is build successfully

    ```sh
    $ gcloud container images list --filter remote-builder
    ```

-4. Create an appropriate IAM role with permissions to create and destroy Compute Engine instances in this project:
+5. Create an appropriate IAM role with permissions to create and destroy Compute Engine instances in this project:

    ```sh
    $ export PROJECT=$(gcloud info --format='value(config.project)')